Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-Phantom types catch bugs at compile time
+Phantom types catch mistakes at compile time

 extension ContextKey where Value == String {